bin-cli/bin-cli/CONTRIBUTING.md

 ## Documentation Changes

-### README

 You can [fork and edit the README] directly on GitHub, then submit a pull request.

-### Wiki

-[The wiki] is used for tangential tips and thoughts.
-Editing is restricted, but feel free to open an [Issue] if you think anything could be improved.

 ## Pull Requests